MrMusic25/linux-pref/README.md

 ### defaultScriptTemplate.sh
 This file is the template file I use for all of my scripts.
 Simply copy+paste and rename, and use as a new script!

+### mailScript.sh
+A script used to send emails from the command line using `msmtp`.
+Useful for cron job notifications.

+After running `./mailScript.sh --setup` you can send emails using the following command.
+Add it to scripts for useful email notifications!

+`./mailScript.sh <emailAddress> <messageContents>`

 ### commonFunctions.sh
 A file I use to store all my functions that multiple scripts may need to use.
 Not meant to be run on its own, but rather imported by other scripts.

-Usage: Add `import commonFunctions.sh` OR `. commonFunctions.sh` to the beginning of any bash-script
+Usage: Add `source commonFunctions.sh` OR `. commonFunctions.sh` to the beginning of any bash-script

 For best results, put commonFunctions.sh in /usr/share with a hard link, then import from there.